laustindasauce/laustindasauce.github.io/README.md

 * Move these to their own page

 ## New Projects
-* Cool idea but tough to implement
+* Officially working while running locally
-* Rattled my brain on how to persist the data but so far no luck
+* Uses my [backend](https://github.com/abspen1/go-backend) to persist data
-* Currently using browserify and fs
+* Might need to adjust the format of the description string..
+* Looking into hosting the backend on an AWS cloud server to run 24/7
+* I then should be able to actually merge this to master with working next project page

 ## To-Do
 ### Add a page for project ideas!!